-Instant discovery software like Logikcull can do just that, in a platform that is powerfully simple.
-In Logikcull, handling Slack data is as easy as upload, search, download.
+Discovery software like Logikcull can do just that, in a platform that is powerfully simple.
+In Logikcull, handling Slack data is as easy as sync or upload, search, download.

-Once your data is exported from Slack, it can quickly be uploaded to Logikcull.
-During the upload process, that data goes through 3,000 automated processing steps: text is rendered and indexed for the most accurate eDiscovery search available, metadata is extracted and preserved to protect against spoliation, quality control tags are applied, and much more.
+As soon as your chat data is ingested into the platform, it goes through 3,000 automated processing steps: text is rendered and indexed for the most accurate eDiscovery search available, metadata is extracted and preserved to protect against spoliation, quality control tags are applied, and much more.

-Slack data is rendered instantly searchable, whether you’re looking for simple text search for keywords or constructing an advanced Power Search based on metadata fields.
+Slack conversations are also rendered instantly searchable, whether you’re looking for simple text search for keywords or constructing an advanced Power Search based on metadata fields.
 When it comes time to review Slack documents, Logikcull creates a representation of Slack data similar to how it is displayed in the Slack user interface.

 See it in action below:

-Once exported from Slack and processed for review in a platform like Logikcull, many of the same discovery best practices that apply to any document review can be employed on Slack data.
-Customized tags can be created, search terms can be tested and refined, perhaps through a bulk keyword search, and documents can be batched out to your team for review.
+Once exported from Slack and processed for review in a platform like Logikcull, many of the same discovery best practices that apply to any document review can be employed on Slack data, and you can also leverage features tailor made to handle chat data.

 You will also want to be able to quickly identify Slack documents from the rest of your document corpus.
-In Logikcull, when Slack dies are uploaded, each Slack document is marked with a Slack QC tag.
-By selecting the Slack QC tag, you can run searches against just Slack data, or filter your Slack documents by date range, custodian, keyword, or numerous other properties.
+In Logikcull, when Slack chats are uploaded, each Slack document is marked with a Slack QC tag.
+Additionally, you’ll see several chat-specific filters, such as “participants,” “channel,” or “reactions,” which were created with Slack data in mind.
+These allow you to surface important conversations quickly.

 As Slack creates a near-constant stream of communication, it's likely that the vast majority of it will be unnecessary junk.
 Using powerful culling and search technology, reviewers can easily cull through the vast amounts of data produced by Slack to quickly find and tag the most important information—and cut out the rest.